cmu-psych-fms/wildfire/README.md

 ### Mission Logs

-Each mission writes a details description of what has transpired in the mission into a file in the `mission-logs/` subdirectory of the main server diretory.
+Each mission writes a detailed description of what has transpired in the mission into a file in the `mission-logs/` subdirectory of the main server diretory.
 This file has a name of the form `mission-<id>-log.lisp` where `<id>` is replaced by the mission ID, the string representation of a [UUID](https://datatracker.ietf.org/doc/html/rfc4122), for example